BestTimesToVisit.com Logo

 When is the absolute best time to visit San Francisco to avoid the fog and crowds?

-While San Francisco is magical year-round, September and October are truly the sweet spots.
-The summer fog, affectionately known as 'Karl,' usually burns off, leaving you with crisp, sunny days perfect for exploring.
-Plus, the major summer tourist rush has subsided, making it easier to snag reservations and enjoy attractions without feeling overwhelmed.
+While San Francisco is magical year-round, my personal favorite time to visit is during the fall, specifically September and October.
+The summer fog, often called 'Karl the Fog,' usually burns off by then, leaving behind crisp, sunny days that are perfect for exploring.
+Plus, the summer tourist rush has subsided, making it a bit easier to snag reservations and enjoy the city's iconic sights without feeling overwhelmed.

 How many days do you need in San Francisco, USA?